Resident Handbook

 Residents are not permitted to block doors so that they do not open fully or place items in the hallway as both actions block egress in case of an emergency.

-Residents are allowed to move furniture within their room and bring small furnishings like a desk chair.
+Residents are allowed to move furniture within their room and bring small furnishings like a desk chair or nightstand.
+Futons are permitted in Calumet Hall, but full-size futons are discouraged in Griffin and Peregrine Halls due to space restrictions.
 No furniture is allowed to block a door from fully opening or present a tripping hazard as determined by HRE staff.
+Furniture should not prevent someone from moving freely through a room.
+HRE staff may require students to remove furniture from the apartment if it is deemed a safety hazard, and it must be removed within 48 hours.
 Furniture must be returned to its original configuration at check-out.
 Failure to do so may result in additional fines.
-Any furniture in shared spaces must be approved by all assigned residents.
+Any personal furniture placed in shared spaces must be approved by all assigned residents.
+Residents are not allowed to keep any personal furniture in any building’s common areas.

-Guests are defined as anyone who does not live in (i.e., is not assigned to) your apartment.
-While University Village residents may visit other apartments without registering, the guest policy outlined below applies to all residents when they are outside their own apartments.
+Guests are defined as anyone who does not live in (i.e., is not assigned to) your living space.
+While residents may visit other rooms without registering, the guest policy outlined below applies to all residents when they are outside their own assigned living space.

 All regulations outlined in the Resident Handbook and Housing Contract apply to guests as well as residents.
 Guests must conduct themselves in an orderly and respectful manner and are prohibited from disturbing the housing community.

-Guests must be registered at the Front Desk by a resident of the building they are visiting.
-The resident host must present their PRIDE ID, and the guest must provide a valid, state-issued photo ID.
+Guests must be registered at the front desk by a resident of the building they are visiting.
+The resident host must scan in, and the guest must provide a valid, state-issued photo ID.
 Both resident host and guest must check in at the front desk of the resident host’s building.

-Guests must be accompanied by their resident host at all times, including during check-in and check-out.
+Guests must be accompanied by their host at all times, including during check-in and check-out.
 Guests are required to check out every time either they or their host leaves the building where they are registered.
+This includes leaving the building to pick up food or run errands, though guests can remain in the lobby while their host leaves the building for no more than five minutes to collect something, like a food delivery, from the parking lot.

 Guests staying past 2:00 AM are considered overnight guests.
 Overnight guests may stay no more than 3 consecutive nights and no more than 12 nights per semester (approximately 4 nights per month).
 Overnight guests are allowed to visit again starting at 8:00 AM the following day, respecting all roommates’ comfort.
 This policy applies to both guest and host.
 All guests of one host must collectively meet this policy, and guests cannot be moved to a different host to stay longer.

-Residents must respect their roommates’ wishes and comfort regarding guests.
-Overnight stays beyond the limits require prior approval from the Assistant Director for Residential Education or Director of Housing and Residential Education.
+Residents must respect their roommates’ requests and comfort regarding guests.
+Overnight stays beyond the limits require prior approval from HRE at least one week before the guest’s arrival.

 Minors aged 16 or 17 may stay overnight under the same guest policies, with additional requirements:

-- Must provide a phone number for their parent or guardian upon check-in.
-Any minor checking in automatically consents to having their contact person called in the event of behavioral issues or an emergency.
+• Must provide a phone number for their parent or guardian upon check-in.
+Any minor checking in automatically consents to having their parent or guardian called in the event of behavioral issues or an emergency.

-- Minors aged 15 and younger are not allowed to visit University Village without a parent or guardian present.
+• Minors aged 15 and younger are not allowed to visit the residence halls without a parent or guardian present.
 All minors must complete a minor card upon check-in and are required to leave by midnight each night.
 Minor guests must leave by 11pm and cannot check in until 8am.

-Housing and Residential Education reserves the right to require any guest to leave if they violate university or residence hall policies, or if complaints are received from the residential community.
+HRE reserves the right to require any guest to leave if they violate University or residence hall policies, or if complaints are received from the residential community about a guest’s behavior.
 Intoxicated guests or those under the influence of substances will not be permitted to check in.
-In some cases, the Purdue University Northwest Police Department may be notified.
+In some cases, the PNW Police Department may be notified.

 Violations may lead to trespassing charges against guests and revocation of housing contracts for both guests and hosts.

-Residents found responsible for violating this policy face removal from University Village housing.
+Residents found responsible for violating this policy face a permanent ban from housing.
 They may only re-enter the building if they submit an appeal to the Director and it is accepted.
 Appeals typically take at least five business days to review, and a meeting may be required.

-Access card barcodes, HRE access cards (or temporary access card) are not to be transferred or used by anyone but the student in which the card is issued to.
-Knowingly furnishing false information in any form is also a violation of this policy.
+Access card barcodes and HRE access cards are not to be transferred or used by anyone but the student to whom the card is issued.
 Violations of this policy may be referred to the Office of the Dean of Students and may result in loss of privileges.
-Repeated violations will result in removal from the University Village community.
-Please see our Keys/Doors/Locks section of this handbook for forgotten/replacement HRE Access Card processes.
+Repeated violations will result in removal from housing.

 Laundry facilities are for residents only.
 Residents are required to immediately remove laundry at the end of a wash/dry cycle.
 If laundry is left unattended in a machine, any resident who wishes to use that machine may unload the machine and place the clothes on top of the washer or dryer after waiting ten minutes from the end of the cycle.
 Clothes left unattended for more than two days will be considered abandoned.
 Residents are responsible for any items left in the laundry room, and HRE will not reimburse residents for anything lost or stolen.